VividCortex/go-database-sql-tutorial/prepared.md

 If you don't want to use a prepared statement, you need to use `fmt.Sprint()` or similar to assemble the SQL, and pass this as the only argument to `db.Query()` or `db.QueryRow()`.
-And your driver needs to support plaintext query execution, which is added in Go 1.1 via the `Execer` interface, [documented here](http://golang.org/pkg/database/sql/driver/#Execer).
+And your driver needs to support plaintext query execution, which is added in Go 1.1 via the `Execer` and `Queryer` interfaces, [documented here](http://golang.org/pkg/database/sql/driver/#Execer).

 Prepared Statements in Transactions